Ag department wants to help farm kids with stress

 The Agriculture Department encourages parents, teachers, community leaders, health professionals and others who interact with farm youth to attend but space is limited.

 The workshops will be offered July 22 in Willmar and July 25 in Detroit Lakes.
 Both sessions run from 9 a.m. to noon.
-Register at bit.ly/2xBFZHs or by calling 651-201-6012.
+Register by calling 651-201-6012.